Last Updated on May 10, 2023 by lindseymahoney

-Once the edging was in place, I raked the garden beds to even out the soil even more.
+Once the edging was in place, I used a rake to even out the soil in the beds.
 I did the same to the outside of the edging wherever the soil lines were low.

 Step 4 | Fill the Walkways

 Chris and I decided to use pea gravel for the walkway between the garden beds.

 To prep for the pea gravel, Chris and I raked dirt below the top of the edging so that a layer of pea gravel would be at the same level once it was put down.
 Once the soil was removed, we rolled out a weed barrier to prevent the inevitable weeds that will come!